MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfclistctrl-class.md

 ### Parameters

-*nRow*<br/>
+*`nRow`*\
 [in] The row of the cell in question.

-*nColumn*<br/>
+*`nColumn`*\
 [in] The column of the cell in question.

 ### Return Value

-A COLOREF value that specifies the background color of the cell.
+A `COLOREF` value that specifies the background color of the cell.

 ### Remarks

-The default implementation of `OnGetCellBkColor` does not use the supplied input parameters and instead simply calls `GetBkColor`.
+The default implementation of `OnGetCellBkColor` doesn't use the supplied input parameters and instead simply calls `GetBkColor`.
 Therefore, by default, the whole list control will have the same background color.
 You can override `OnGetCellBkColor` in a derived class to mark individual cells with a separate background color.

-## <a name="ongetcellfont"></a> CMFCListCtrl::OnGetCellFont
+## <a name="ongetcellfont"></a> `CMFCListCtrl::OnGetCellFont`

 The framework calls this method when it obtains the font for an individual cell.